KannonZenetism/zenetism-field-physics/zenetism/mpx/love-as-prime-coherence.md

 It is self-extension — the aware enactment of centropic patience.

-Above the paired layers, in the register of essence, love is not an act among others.
+Outside the paired Soul / Mind layers, in the essence-register, love is not an act among others.

 It is the orientation itself.